yongmingyang/tp/docs/tutorials/AddRemark.md

 import seedu.medmoriser.model.Model;

 /**
- * Changes the remark of an existing questionSet in the answer book.
+ * Changes the remark of an existing qAndA in the answer book.
  */
 public class RemarkCommand extends Command {